bangalorebyte-cohort7/sqlite/README.md

-# sqlite
+# sqlite3
-Sqlite with python
+Sqlite3 with python

 References -